K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

 ## Add

 Since we are done implementing all the needed macros for a function call, we are now able to create functions that simplify our code.
-A basic function is the add function, where we push 2 values, call a function and return their sum.
+A basic function is the add function, where we push two values, call a function, and return their sum.

-We define the function name and the number of local variable it needs (in our case it is 0).
+We define the function name and the number of local variables it needs (in our case, it is 0).
 Then we push the arguments on top of the stack, which we will then pop.
 We add these two values and then we push the result before calling **return**.
 ```
 function add 0
     push.argument 0